 High thesis honors

-- Successfully defended the Massachusetts Gaming Commission against challenges by the City of Boston and the City of Revere to the Commission’s award of a casino license to Wynn Resorts.
+- Successfully defended the Massachusetts Gaming Commission against challenges by the City of Boston, the City of Revere, and individuals (under the Open Meeting Law) to the Commission’s award of a casino license to Wynn Resorts.

 - Successfully defended an airport proprietor in prominent antitrust and RICO litigation in federal court in Massachusetts.